codacy/helm-poll/README.md

              The timeout in seconds (default: 300)
 ```

-Upon success, the plugin will return the `json` output corresponding to the release:
+Upon success, the plugin will return the JSON output corresponding to the release:

 ```bash
 helm poll -r codacy-nightly